TeachBooks/learn-programming/book/workflows/git/forking.md

 ![Forking a repository](./images/fork1.png)

 This will create a copy of the repository under your GitHub account.
-You can now clone this forked repository to your local machine and make changes as you would with any other repository.
+If you want, you can now clone this forked repository to your local machine and make changes as you would with any other repository.

 ## Contributing Back to the Original Repository